 As I canoed a popular lake in the Boundary Waters Canoe Area after a storm, I came upon a snug camp occupied by a troop of older Scouts.
 The guys were relaxing by a blazing fire and sipping hot chocolate.
 Nearby stood a crisply rigged tarp with several dry packs around it.

 I told the Scoutmaster that every camp I’d passed that morning (except his) was a disaster: flooded tents, lines brimming with wet clothes, not a campfire in sight.
 He listened with a smile and then proudly answered, “Yep, we got us one bomb-proof canoe camp here!”

 A “bomb-proof” camp doesn’t just happen; you must meticulously plan and execute one.
 To become a hero during a storm, follow these rules:

-7. Bring tools to make a rainy-day fire (if local restrictions allow fires): candle, fire-starters, sturdy knife, folding saw.
+6. Bring tools to make a rainy-day fire (if local restrictions allow fires): candle, fire-starters and a sturdy knife.
 Use a splitting wedge or hand-axe for splitting small logs to get at the dry heartwood inside.
 Better yet, bring a camp stoves for cooking to avoid the need to make a fire in the rain altogether.

-8. Everyone needs a sitting pad.
+7. Everyone needs a sitting pad.
 The ground gets wet during a rain, so bring a piece of closed-cell foam.
 This is particularly handy when temperatures plummet, too.